 "A little ride" ended two days later just as the sun touched the horizon.
 They were somewhere in southern Spain, probably just outside of Seville if Myka had her bearings correctly.
 They were trotting through vineyards and the smell of the ripe grapes hung heavy and sweet on the evening air.
-Helena rode ahead of Myka, the Captain's seat easy on the dark bay she'd purchased in Olhão.
+Helena rode ahead of Myka, seat easy on the dark bay she'd purchased in Olhão.
 The sound of hooves on the hard packed earth was the only thing that disturbed the sleepy quiet of a beautiful evening.
 Myka was just beginning to wonder where they were going to stop for a night when they came around a bend in the road, and there atop a gentle, terraced hill, sat a Roman-style villa with stucco walls and a red tile roof.

 Sitting deeper in the saddle, Wells brought the bay to a halt and Myka pulled up next to her.